Shane Jiraiya Cummings: Writing and publishing

-In 2004, Cummings co-founded Australian independent publisher Brimstone Press and Shadowed Realms online magazine with partner Angela Challis.
+In 2004, Cummings co-founded Australian independent publisher Brimstone Press and Shadowed Realms online magazine.
 In 2005, Cummings founded HorrorScope: The Australian Dark Fiction Blog, a news and review blog.
 He has edited the fiction anthologies Rage Against the Night, Shadow Box, Black Box, Robots and Time, and Australian Dark Fantasy & Horror 2006 edition, and the co-edited the magazines Shadowed Realms, Midnight Echo (issue 2) and Black: Australian Dark Culture.

 Cummings is a member of the Australian Horror Writers Association, the Horror Writers Association (US), and a graduate of the Clarion South writers workshop (2005).

 Cummings has won two Ditmar Awards (for HorrorScope in 2005 and 2006), and in 2015, he won the Australian Shadows Award - Paul Haines Award for Long Fiction - for his novella Dreams of Destruction.
 He has been nominated for more than twenty other genre awards for his writing and editing, including Spain's Premio Ignotus.

 In 2007, Cummings was the Convenor of the Horror judging panel in the Aurealis Awards.
 He was a judge for the Australian Shadows Awards in 2007 and 2008.
 Cummings continued on with the Australian Shadows Award as Director in 2009 and 2010.